Leadership Burnout: Definition, Causes, Signs, Prevention

 Leadership burnout refers to the state of physical and emotional exhaustion experienced by leaders who overwhelm themselves with excessive workloads or disregard their own self-care practices.

-Burnout surpasses mere exhaustion, extending beyond a simple feeling of being tired.
+Burnout in leadership surpasses mere exhaustion, extending beyond a simple feeling of being tired.
 It represents a complete depletion of mental stamina.

 Leadership burnout can develop when prolonged job-related stress takes a toll on your well-being or when you have occupied a draining role for an extended period.